watsonck/purpletall/View/Terminal/README.txt

 Currently only a kanban board

 Non case sensitive comands:
-TODO : followed by your task
+ADD : followed by your task
-INPR : followed by the number beside a task
-COMP : followed by the number beside an in prog task QUIT : Exits the kanaban loop
+MOVE : followed by the task number then destination QUIT : Exits the kanaban loop